TheCEDL/homework3/Report.md

 ### 1. main.py

-With a new boolean function, we can start the discrimination work without affecting the original training and test instructions of the model.
+With a new boolean function, we can start the discrimination work without affecting the original training and testing instructions of the model.

-    flags.DEFINE_boolean("is_test", False, "True for discriminating, False for nothing [False]")
+    flags.DEFINE_boolean("is_test", False, "True for discriminating, False for testing [False]")

 This is to decide whether the model have to do testing or dicriminating work.